Pandappuccino/sdv-npc-aelin/README.md

 ## New Recipes
 By befriending Aelin and viewing his heart events, he will have his Junimo friends deliver mail containing recipes for new consumables.
-* Met Aelin (0 Hearts): Pain-Relief Tonic (3 Poppy and 1 Honey; restores 50 HP and 50 energy)
+* Met Aelin (0 Hearts): Pain-Relief Tonic (3 Poppy and 1 Honey)
-* Two Hearts: Energizing Tonic (2 Kale, 1 Carrot, 1 Honey; restores 75 energy and grants Speed +2 for 2 in-game hours)
+* Two Hearts: Energizing Tonic (2 Kale, 1 Carrot, 1 Honey; grants Speed +2 for 2 in-game hours)
-* Six Hearts: Sunshine Tonic (3 Strawberry, 3 Summer Spangle, 1 Honey; restores 75 energy and grants Farming and Foraging +3 for 2 in-game hours)
+* Six Hearts: Sunshine Tonic (3 Strawberry, 3 Summer Spangle, 1 Honey; grants Farming and Foraging +3 for 2 in-game hours)
 * Eight Hearts: Ancient Tonic (3 Ancient Fruit, 3 Sweet Gem Berry, 3 Honey; fully restores HP and energy, grants +1 to all skills for the entire day)

 If the player ends up buying a Joja Membership, thus removing Aelin from the save, these recipes will instead be delivered by Harvey after purchasing the following Joja developments: